 The annexes detailing technical specifications of health and safety signs are adapted in the light of subsequent related directives and technical progress in the field of health and safety signs at work.

 Annex I: General minimum requirements concerning safety and/or health signs at work

 Annex III: Minimum requirements governing signs on containers and pipes

 Annex IV: Minimum requirements for the identification and location of fire-fighting equipment

 Annex V: Minimum requirements governing signs used for obstacles and dangerous locations, and for marking traffic routes

 Annex VII: Minimum requirements for acoustic signs

 Annex IV: Minimum requirements for hand signals

-Evaluation of the Practical Implementation of the EU Occupational Safety and Health (OSH) Directives in EU Member States - Directive on the minimum requirements for the provision of safety and / or health signs at work (2017)
+- Report on the Evaluation of the Practical Implementation of the EU Occupational Safety and Health (OSH) Directives in EU Member States - Directive on the minimum requirements for the provision of safety and / or health signs at work (2017)